lgraubner/larsgraubner.com/content/blog/webpack-images.md

   background: url('../images/button.png') center center no-repeat;
 }</code></pre>

 Now webpack can resolve the image url correctly.
+This also works for any kind of file type (js, html) as long they are handled by a loader.
 Note that this part is not relevant for the final output path anymore, we care about this later.
 Having the image we can now process it.
 Handling images like this has a big advantage: We can alter the filename, filepath and the image itself automatically in our build process.
 Things like filename hashes for cache busting and inlining images can be done easily.

 A very basic webpack config loading images could look like the following.
 If you are not familiar with webpack configuration [check out the docs](https://webpack.js.org/guides/get-started/).